Nuovalo/website/_pages/team.md

   - image_path: /assets/images/team/nuovalo-modern-tontine-pascal-winter.png
     alt: #"Pascal Winter"
     title: "Partner, Actuarial Technology"
-    excerpt: "As a qualified French actuary with 15 years insurance experience across Asia, various managerial level positions and strong taste for technology, Pascal was naturally attracted by the simplicity and efficiency of Modern Tontines.
+    excerpt: "As a qualified French actuary with 15 years of insurance experience across Asia, various managerial level positions and strong taste for technology, Pascal was naturally attracted by the simplicity and efficiency of Modern Tontines.
 His role is to implement Modern Tontines Services and to drive Nuovalo's development"
     url: "https://www.linkedin.com/in/pascal-winter-b90099a1"
     btn_class: "btn--primary"
     btn_label: "Pascal Winter"